Segmentation can get your way to newsletters being more opened, read and better resulted in sales.

 How should I create the segments?

-Segment your list based on criteria most important to your business.
-You can segment subscribers according to countries, cities, states they live in, their age, gender, purchasing history, reaction to newsletters, etc. It strongly depends on the data you have gathered about your subscribers.
+Segment your contacts based on criteria most important to your business.
+You can segment subscribers according to countries, cities, states they live in, their age, gender, purchasing history, reaction to newsletters, etc. It strongly depends on the data you have gathered about your contacts.
 The more you have, the more there are possibilities for detailed and accurate segmentation.

 Let’s say, there’s a period of heavy showers coming to Florida and you have quite a big quantity of medium-sized raincoats left unsold.
 Perfect time for a clearout.
 You just need to create a segment of women that buy M-sized clothes and live in Florida and send a newsletter encouraging to grab a raincoat that soon will be in need.
 Relevant and targeted – a perfect newsletter!